 These step-by-step instructions and photos will help you to visualize how to make this recipe.
 See the recipe card for a printable version of this recipe.

-1. In a food processor, blend the cooked chickpeas, garlic, salt, cumin powder, lemon juice, and extra virgin olive oil until smooth and creamy, adjusting consistency with water as needed.
+1. Blend: In a food processor, blend the cooked chickpeas, garlic, salt, cumin powder, lemon juice, and extra virgin olive oil until smooth and creamy, adjusting consistency with water as needed.
 Taste and adjust salt if necessary.

 📖Variations

 - Roasted Red Pepper Hummus: For a delicious twist, add some roasted red peppers (whether from a jar or homemade) and a sprinkle of smoked paprika into the hummus mixture before blending.
-It adds a lovely sweet and smoky flavor that you'll adore!

 - Avocado Hummus: For an extra creamy and nutritious touch, blend in some ripe avocado into the hummus mixture.
 Just make sure to adjust the lemon juice to balance out the flavors!